HuiyingC/GAugCL/README.md

 ## Graph Augmentation

-In `augmentors`, GAugCL-kr provides the `Augmentor` base class, which offers a universal interface for graph augmentation functions.
+In [augmentors](augmentors), GAugCL-kr provides the `Augmentor` base class, which offers a universal interface for graph augmentation functions.
 Specifically, GAugCL-kr implements the following augmentation functions:

 | Augmentation                            | Class name       |
 |-----------------------------------------|------------------|